I love coffee, and I enjoy writing about it. As a former barista, I tested various coffee preparation methods and equipment.

 Topical anti-inflammatory gels and creams are one of the safest ways to reduce inflammation and pain in joints.
 But there are so many creams and gels to choose from, we may feel overwhelmed by all the options.
 This article will review the most popular creams for muscle and joint pain.
 Whether you are looking to heal your injury or provide some relief for your sore joints, this article will help you choose the best anti-inflammatory cream.

 My personal favorite for joint problems.
-Give it a try to you won't regret it.
+Give it a try—you won't regret it.

 It works for muscles as well, but I personally found the Biofreeze more effective for muscle problems.

-Penetrex doesn't have a strong odor, you can barely smell it.
+Penetrex doesn't have a strong odor; you can barely smell it.
 And if you are looking for a strong burning sensation to take off the edge of the pain by freezing, this is not the product for you.
 You might want to look at Sombra and Biofreeze for such a product.
-However it is very effective.
-It works from the first day of use, however I found it more efficient after a few days.
-I started by applying it two or three times per day, and after 10 days or so I only applied it once per day, as a maintenance.
+However, it is very effective.
+It works from the first day of use; however, I found it more effective after a few days.
+I started by applying it two or three times per day, and after 10 days or so I only applied it once per day, as maintenance.
 It kept my knee in control.